About the Credo Festival

 • Jonathan Ong, Co-Director, Violin – Verona Quartet and Oberlin Conservatory

-• Nicholas Tavani, Violin – Aeolus Quartet
+• Nicholas Tavani, Violin – (formerly) Aeolus Quartet

 • DJ Cheek, Viola – Principal Viola, Fort Worth Symphony Orchestra